Mueang Bang Khlang: History

 Mueang Bang Khlang is an ancient town since Sukhothai period (13th century), by Mueang Bang Khlang regarded as an ancient town before the establishment of Sukhothai Kingdom.
 It is considered a town in contemporary history with the Dvaravati period (7th century to the 11th century).

 Mueang Bang Klang has historical significance as mentioned in Wat Si Chum Inscription, also known as Sukhothai Inscription No. 2, by stating that Pho Khun Bang Klang Hao captured Mueang Rat and Mueang Bang Yang before seizing the city of Si Satchanalai, Pho Khun Pha Mueang seized Mueang Bang Khlang.
-Mueang Bang Khlang is a town in the middle between Si Satchanalai and Sukhothai, causing both warlords to use this place as a base for war against Khom Sabat Khlon Lamphong, a Khmer noble who ruled Sukhothai at that time, the result of the war, Khom Sabat Khlon Lamphong was defeated.
+Mueang Bang Khlang is a town in the middle between Si Satchanalai and Sukhothai, causing both warlords to use this place as a base for war against Khom Sabat Khlon Lamphong, who held Sukhothai at that time, the result of the war, Khom Sabat Khlon Lamphong was defeated.
 Pho Khun Pha Mueang gave Sukhothai to his comrade, Pho Khun Bang Klang Hao.
 Pho Khun Bang Klang Hao ascended the throne in the name of Si Inthrathit and was the first monarch of the Sukhothai Kingdom.
+Chusak Satienpattanodom, summarising the same inscription, gives Khom Sabat no origin, no rank and no date, and has Bang Klang Hao return both Si Satchanalai and Mueang Bang Khlang to Pha Mueang before Sukhothai changed hands.
 Therefore, this town can be regarded as the official beginning of Thai history.

 From further studies, it was found that Mueang Bang Khlang also mentions in the Nakhon Chum Inscription or Sukhothai Inscription No. 3.
 The Buddha's relics contained in the chedi of Wat Phra That Doi Suthep in Chiang Mai today were brought from here.
 At present, Mueang Bang Khlang is filled with many ancient artifacts and historical sites, such as ancient monuments in Wat Bot, ancient Bai sema boundary markers, Buddha amulets that are considered magical and sacred, earthenware containers containing human bones, ancient kilns, laterite cutting site, Wat Yai Chai Mongkol, etc., which these Fine Arts Department has registered as national treasures.
 Most of the ancient monument area located outside the town wall.

 Her Royal Highness Princess Maha Chakri Sirindhorn, who is interested in studying Thai history, has visited here twice, the first in 2007 and the second when she presided over the opening ceremony of the Pho Khun Bang Klang Hao and Pho Khun Pha Mueang monument in front of the sub-district municipality office on October 25, 2016.